openstack/neutron-specs/specs/liberty/rbac-networks.rst

 ---------------------
 New CLI workflow for setting these permissions:

-* neutron rbac create <net-uuid|net-name> --type network --tenant-id <tenant-uuid> --action access_as_shared
+* neutron rbac-create <net-uuid|net-name> --type network --target-tenant <tenant-uuid> --action access_as_shared

 Update:
-* neutron rbac update <rbac-uuid> --action access_as_external
+* neutron rbac-update <rbac-uuid> --target-tenant <other-tenant-uuid>

 List entries:

+* neutron rbac-list

+Show entry:

-* neutron rbac list <object-id> --type <object-type>
+* neutron rbac-show <object-id>

 Deleting:

-* neutron rbac delete <rbac-uuid>
+* neutron rbac-delete <rbac-uuid>

 List available actions:

-* neutron rbac list-actions <object-type>
+* neutron rbac-list-actions <object-type>

 There should be no impact to the regular global shared network workflow.
 The new API usage will only be required for fine-grained entries.

 From the perspective of a tenant that has a network shared to it, the network will show up as 'shared' just like a globally shared network would.
-Is this okay or should we distinguish them?

 Performance Impact